Dream Interpretation Dead Parents and Relatives. Is It Real?

 Dream Interpretation | Dead Parents and Relatives | Symbolic, or Spiritual Contact?

 A dream about a deceased loved one is likely to be symbolic, same as with dreams about death.
 Dreaming about deceased loved ones help you process grief and deal with loss.
 It’s not actual spiritual contact or “real” in the strictest sense.
-It’s symbolic.

 My father passed away in 2010, and twice since then he has been in my dreams.
 Once was a dream set at a memorial service for him where everyone seemed happy.
 He gave a going away speech, and when I tried to hug him he didn’t see me, hear me, or even know I exist.
 We were very close as father and son and this upset me.
 In the second dream, I saw him at work.
 I chased after him trying to get his attention, but again it seemed like he couldn’t hear me.

 However, it might not be completely true that we are on our own after the loss of a close loved one who provided guidance, advice, and comfort.
 A fascinating case is documented in Edgar Cayce: On Dreams.
 After her mother dies, a woman has a series of dreams interpreted by Cayce.
 The initial dreams focus on adjusting to life without mom around, processing the loss and working through the grief.
-Then they transition to clearing roadblocks in her attitudes and feelings (she didn’t believe spiritual visitation was possible) and learning some important life lessons.
-The dreams culminate with actual spiritual contact with the deceased mother.
+Then they transition to clearing roadblocks in the dreamer’s attitudes and feelings (she didn’t believe spiritual visitation was possible) and learning some important life lessons.
+The dreams culminate with actual spiritual contact with her deceased mother.
 From then on, the dreamer and her mother communicate regularly, and the mother provides outstanding advice, including inside knowledge about a relative who’s contemplating suicide, and medical advice that gets the dreamer through a difficult pregnancy.

 Distinguishing between spiritual visitation and symbolic dreams